All Episodes

 I'm just warning you what they're thinking and what they may try.

-Remember, these people, if if they have to lose elections to maintain their positions in this club, that's fine.
+Remember, these people, if they have to lose elections to maintain their positions in this club, that's fine.

-You you it's it's easy to spot.
+They 2010, 2014, it's easy to spot.

-They would they would if if that's why you're hearing some of them say that they would vote for Hillary before voting for Trump or Cruz.
+That's why you're hearing some of them say that they would vote for Hillary before voting for Trump or Cruz.

 Those two guys can't win as far as they're concerned.